 Two other popular hiking routes are Kap Lung Forest Trail and Kap Lung Ancient Trail which lead from Tsuen Kam Au to Shek Kong.
 Passing through diverse woodlands, these trails introduce you to the wonderful world of forest ecology.
 Also worth exploring are easy family routes like the Twisk Nature Trail, Tai Lam Nature Trail, Tai Tong Nature Trail, Tai Tong Tree Walk and Ho Pui Reservoir Family Walk.
 For the fit and energetic, check out the Yuen Tsuen Ancient Trail, Tai Lam Chung Country Trail and Yuen Tun Country Trail.
 On the western edge of Tai Lam Country Park, you find the Tuen Mun Fitness Trail which features 14 fitness stations for hikers and morning walkers.

 Only a stone's throw away from Tuen Mun and Sham Tseng, Tai Lam Country Park is a hot destination for hikers and picnickers.
 There are barbecue areas in the Kap Lung and Ho Pui catchments, Tai Tong Shan Road and Tuen Mun which Section 10 of MacLehose Trail traverses.
 Among these, the most sizeable Tai Tong Shan Road and Shek Kong Barbecue Area is the local schools' favourite field trip destination.
 If camping is your thing, you will find campsites in Tin Fu Tsai, Ho Pui and Tsuen Kam Au.
-There are mountain bike trails, mountain bike practice loop and training ground in Tai Lam Country Park for mountain biking activities under a permit system.
+There are mountain bike trails, mountain bike practice loop and training ground in Tai Lam Country Park for mountain biking activities.

 Only a few decades ago, Tai Lam Country Park was a barren domain with scanty vegetation.
 Badly eroded by rain, the region is characterized by denuded hilltops and ravines.
 Soon after the completion of Tai Lam Chung Reservoir, afforestation began in 1952 to protect the catchwaters from erosion and soil loss.